-The Stourport Ring visits no fewer than three cities of contrasting hues, the newly recognised City of Wolverhampton, industrial Birmingham and the ancient City of Worcester taking in both urban and countryside scenes.
+The Stourport Ring visits no fewer than three cities of contrasting colours, Wolverhampton, industrial Birmingham and the ancient City of Worcester taking in both urban and countryside scenery.

 Brindley Place, Gas Street and Broad Street are at the heart of a totally rejuvenated Birmingham waterfront.
 Passing through the former stop-lock at Worcester Bar the canal turns through a sharp right and leaves the city behind.
 A long rural stretch of the Worcester & Birmingham Canal leads to the first of 58 locks before Worcester.
 The River Severn between Worcester and Stourport is a pleasing run that passes through swathes of open countryside.
 On the left below Bevere Lock is The Camp Cider House; it routinely floods in winter and locals access it by rowing boat.
 To the right above the lock is the entrance to the Droitwich Canals, now undergoing restoration.
 The sandstone cliffs near Lincombe Lock were once a hermitage.